The 2022 Guide to State Park Camping Reservations in All 50 States

 Hawaii

 State park camping is available on five of the Hawaiian islands.
+Most of these campsites can only be accessed by hiking or off-road vehicles.
 Permits are required and reservation timelines vary by park.
 For more information, visit State of Hawaii Wiki Permits.

 Reservations: State of Hawaii